Skip to content

 So The Ocean Cleanup designed a solution, called Trashfence, which initially looked like it was holding up against the swathes of plastic hurtling downriver.
 But the sheer power of the river undermined the fence and plastic still got through.
 Nevertheless, with more work, The Ocean Cleanup team say they can stop up to 20 million kilos of plastic entering the Carribean Sea, every year.

-Read More: Washing Your Clothes to Save the Planet
+Read More: 8 Ways to Wash Your Clothes to Save the Planet

 One estimate said it would take a whole year and 67 ships to clean up just 1% of the visible Great Pacific Garbage Patch.

-At the moment, System 002 uses two ships.
-They are working on System 03, which involves more ships and larger nets, with the ability to clean 50% of the Great Pacific Garbage Patch every 5 years
+At the moment, System 03 is being tested as blueprint for a much larger fleet of ships with larger nets, with the ability to clean 50% of the Great Pacific Garbage Patch every 5 years

 The Ocean Cleanup's eventual goal is to develop multiple System 03s in various ocean waste sites across the world, to remove 90% of floating ocean plastic by 2040.
 Ambitious!